dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 Now that we have the Azure Resource Group, Storage Account and Blob Container created, we can now copy the pre-existing VHD provided for this workshop.

+***COPYING THE PRE-EXISTING VHD FOR THE WORKSHOP TO YOUR STORAGE ACCOUNT COULD TAKE OVER AN HOUR.***

 1. To copy the pre-existing VHD from the hosted storage account into the container you just created, use the following command:

+    > **Note**: This copy COULD take over an hour to complete.
+However, it's also possible that it will complete almost immediately.
+This could happen if the storage account you created just coincidentally happened to be on the same set of hardware that the source storage account exists on.
+If that is the case, the copy is done as a "shadow" copy and takes no time at all.
+In most cases though it has to transfer a 100GB VHD file to a separate set of disks and it just takes time for that to complete.

     > **Note**: The `--source-uri` value points to the location of the pre-created vhd.
-It points to a vhd blob named `msftnvidia.vhd`.
-The `--source-sas` is the Shared Access Signature (sas) that you need to use to get permissions to access the source vhd.
+It points to a vhd blob named `msftnvidiaimage.vhd`.
 These are pre-existing values that need to be entered exactly as shown below.
 Do not modify them.
+This is the VHD we have created for you that already has Ubnutu 16.04 LTS, Digits, and Jupyter pre-installed.
+It is hosted by us in a storage container of our own.

     ```bash
     azure storage blob copy start
         --dest-account-name <name>storage
-        --dest-account-key <key1>
+        --dest-account-key xxx...xxx==
         --dest-container vhds
         --source-uri https://dlirwsourcestorage.blob.core.windows.net/vhds/msftnvidiaimage.vhd
-        --source-sas "st=2017-01-02T00%3A36%3A00Z&se=2050-02-02T00%3A36%3A00Z&sp=rl&sv=2015-12-11&sr=b&sig=NidB6Dt4FsD5xNw1l931AIsayFUJrH%2B0vOKcKhsKoGA%3D"
     ```

 1. The command should return output similar to the following: